lizmat/articles/5to6-exceptions.md

 something that you could actually use.

 Having said this, it does seem like a lot of work.
-Fortunately you don't have to explicitely call these methods (unless you really want to).
+Fortunately you don't have to explicitly call these methods (unless you really want to).
 Let's rephrase the above code to more gently handle not being able to open the file:

     # Perl 6